zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 ### 5.3.69.0 (3/17/2025)
  >[!NOTE]
  >This update is intended to enable new devices to run the Teams Rooms on Windows application.
-It is a available as a manual update only.
+It is available as a manual update only.
 [Learn more](/MicrosoftTeams/rooms/manual-update).

 ### 5.2.115.0 (9/26/2024)
  >[!NOTE]